solo-system/solo-system.github.io/documentation/power/index.md

 ### What flavour of electric does it need?

-Powering the Solo requires a standard USB powering cable supplying 5 volts at around 2 Watts.
+Powering the Solo requires a standard USB powering cable supplying 5 Volts at around 2 Watts.
 It connects via the well-known micro-USB connector - the same that is used to charge mobile phones and tablets.